Firescar96/hyperdb-archive/README.md

 This starts a server which acts as an archiver for any shared hyperdb instances.
 Using hyperdb replicate any connecting instances to the same archiver will remain in sync.

+If someone else finds this concept useful I'll maintain this as a node package.

 ## Usage

 You can run `dat-gateway` to start a gateway server that listens on port 5000.
 You can also configure it!
 You can print usage information with `dat-gateway -h`: